marafrass/Prototype1/README.md

 # DESIGN JOURNAL CART 310

+# NOTE FOR TESTERS: If you're playing on PC, you can alternatively download a build of the game from this link: https://marafrass.itch.io/chocolate-quake using the password "quake".
+The file size is about a tenth of the project and will run directly instead of through the Unity editor.

 ## Prototype 1 - Chocolate Quake

 I usually set out to make comedic/narrative games, so for this project, I wanted to go in a complete opposite direction.